Frequently Asked Questions (FAQ)

 Fortunately, the gentle jaw does not require an exam or a prescription.
 However, if you are not able to stretch your jaw open to accommodate the middle “step” of the medium-sized gentle jaw after using it for 30 seconds every two hours for at least two weeks, then you should seek advice from a professional who is trained to treat issues related to the jaw muscles and temporomandibular joint (TMJ).

-Open lockNo!
+No!
 The goal is to feel a good stretch to increase your range of motion if it is limited by tight muscles.
-The normal range of motion is 40 to 60 mm so if you are in the lower end of normal, you should be able to use the medium size within a couple of steps of the end since the range of the medium size is 33 mm to 43 mm.
-The large ranges from 44 mm to 54 mm but some people will never be able to open wide enough to use the large gentle jaw and some will.
-Those that are able to use the large might feel that the lower steps are sufficient and others might be able to stretch more.
-The key is to not overstretch.
+The normal range of motion is 40 to 60 mm, so if you are at the lower end of normal, you should be able to use the medium size within a couple of steps of the end, since the medium size range is 33 mm to 43 mm.
+The large size range is 44 mm to 54 mm, but some people will never be able to open wide enough to use the large gentle jaw, while others will.
+Those who can use the large might find the lower steps sufficient, while others may be able to stretch further.
+The key is not to overstretch.

-If you cannot open past the middle of the medium gentle jaw after using the device several times a day for several days, and your opening is less than it used to be, you should see a healthcare professional trained in treating the temporomandibular joint (TMJ) since you likely have a mechanical issue with the joint as opposed to a muscle issue.
+If you cannot open past the middle of the medium gentle jaw after using the device several times a day for several days, and your opening is less than it used to be, you should see a healthcare professional trained in treating the temporomandibular joint (TMJ), since you likely have a mechanical issue with the joint as opposed to a muscle issue.

 There are many studies showing the benefits of stretching skeletal muscles including the closing muscles of the jaw.
 Here are a few: